Whether you smoke once a month, once a week, or every day you will need wood for your smoker. There are many ways to acquire your smoker wood.

 Electric smokers traditionally use wood chips.
 Most wood chips can be purchased in bags online or in local stores.
 However, tree trimmers are a great place to source large quantities of wood chips but be careful to get non-mixed chips.
 You want only chips from fruit trees or hardwood.

 Pellet grills are specialized smoker/grills that only run with processed wood pellets.
 Most pellets are purchased in bags online or in local stores.
-Some grill manufactures require that you use their pellets for their warranty, but we take issue with that.
+Some grill manufacturers require that you use their pellets for their warranty, but we take issue with that.
 Pellets must be stored very well to prevent moisture, or they will not burn correctly.

 Ways to Get Wood for a Smoker